davidMcneil/courier/README.md

 | 404 (Not Found) | &lt;empty&gt; | A subscription with the specified name could not be found |

 ## Develop

+This project makes heavy use of the [rust](https://www.rust-lang.org/en-US/) ecosystem.
+It is highly recommended to use [rustup](https://rustup.rs/) and [cargo](https://github.com/rust-lang/cargo) when working on Courier.

+For the time being, Courier uses a nightly version of the rust compiler due to its dependency on [rocket](https://rocket.rs).
+Courier has been tested against the 2018-03-29 nightly release.
+To install and use with nightly:

+    > rustup install nightly-2018-03-29
+    > rustup default nightly-2018-03-29

+Courier also uses [tarpaulin](https://github.com/xd009642/tarpaulin) and [cross](https://github.com/japaric/cross) for doing code coverage and cross compilation respectively.
+They can be installed with:

+    > cargo install cargo-tarpaulin
+    > cargo install cross

 Run the application